patricklago21/ucberk-project-1/README.md

 <a name="desc"></a>
 ## Description

-The Marine Health Spy application is designed to...
+The PAN application is designed to...

 <a name="urlz"></a>
 ## Follow The Link: